Polylepis: Conservation issues

 Polylepis forests exist primarily as small, widely isolated fragments, which are being rapidly depleted by rural communities.
 Remaining Polylepis forests are used for firewood and building material and provide protection against erosion and habitats for endangered animals.
 In some countries, conservation and reforestation measures are underway.

+In 2000, biologist Constantino Aucca founded Ecoan, an NGO promoting conservation of threatened species and endangered Andean ecosystems.
+Since then, the organization has reforested 4.5 million plants across 16 protected areas, involving 37 Andean communities in the process.

+Aucca's efforts caught the attention of Florent Kaiser, a Franco-German forest engineer.
+During a visit to Peru in 2018, Aucca invited Kaiser to the Queuña Raymi festival, where Cusco communities engage in queñual reforestation.

 Human use

 Since Polylepis inhabits extremely high elevations, it has played an important role in the culture of various Andean Indigenous groups by providing building material and firewood.
 The woodlands themselves constitute a distinctive habitat for other organisms allowing for the creation of endemic fauna in the future.
 The trees are also used as decoration; planted in front of buildings and houses.
 As a result of people expanding their reach, Polylepis have been subjected to harvest for firewood, the clearing of woodlands for pastureland and the destruction of seedlings by domesticated animals.
 Few trees have been found growing on level ground and are subsequently located on "inaccessible" slopes.